derfuxde/healthsetter/README.md

 ![image](banner.jpg)

-## Beschreibung
+## description

 Der Raft Healthsetter Mod ermöglicht das einfache Anpassen der Gesundheitswerte Ihrer Charaktere im Spiel "Raft".

-## Funktionen
+## Features

-- sethealth oder health (Anzahl)
+- sethealth or health (number)    = set your health
-- setthirsty oder thirsty (Anzahl)
+- setthirsty or thirsty (number)  = set your thirsty
-- sethunger oder hunger (Anzahl)
+- sethunger or hunger (number)    = set your hunger
-- setoxygen oder oxygen (Anzahl)
+- setoxygen or oxygen (number)    = set your oxygen
-- refill
+- refill                          = to refill all(health, thirsty, hunger and oxygen)
-- healthhelp
+- healthhelp                      = get all command and a description

-Viel Spaß beim Spielen!
+Have fun playing!